dunxen/bolts/02-peer-protocol.md

-It's recommended that a peer, rather than fail the RBF negotiation due to a large feerate change, instead sets their `funding_output_contribution` to zero, and decline to participate further in the transaction.
+It's recommended that a peer, rather than fail the RBF negotiation due to a large feerate change, instead sets their `funding_output_contribution` to zero, and decline to participate further in the transaction (by not contributing, they may obtain incoming liquidity at no cost).

 ### The `tx_abort` Message